legerch/develop-memo/Linux/linux/custom_bash_aliases.md

     # Check than mandatory tools are available to proceed to update
     which curl &> /dev/null
     local curlStatus=$?
-    if [ ${curlStatus} -eq 0 ]; then
+    if [ ${curlStatus} -ne 0 ]; then
+        printf "You need curl as download tool.
+Please install it first before continuing\n" return 1
+    fi

     # Ask user before proceed to FW update
-        doUpdateArduinoCli=$(user-answer-is-yes "Do you want to update arduino-cli binary")
+    doUpdateArduinoCli=$(user-answer-is-yes "Do you want to update arduino-cli binary") if [ ${doUpdateArduinoCli} -eq 1 ]; then printf "arduino-cli will be updated...\n"

-        # Display update status perform
-        if [ ${doUpdateArduinoCli} -eq 1 ]; then
-            printf "arduino-cli will be updated...\n"

         update-arduino-cli-binary-get-infos-latest
         update-arduino-cli-binary-get-binary

     else
         printf "No arduino-cli binary update have been performed\n" fi

-    else
-        printf "You need curl as download tool.
-Please install it first before continuing\n" fi
 }